-The Group entered into an interest rate swap contract maturing in June 2023 to partially restrict the Group's interest rate exposure.
-The interest rate swap contracts are settled on a quarterly basis and compared with the 90-day Bank Bill Swap Bid Rate (BBSY).
+The Group has entered into an interest rate swap contract maturing in June 2023 to partially restrict the Group's interest rate exposure.
+The interest rate swap contract is settled on a quarterly basis and compared with the 90-day Bank Bill Swap Bid Rate (BBSY).